00Nevo/00Nevo/README.md

     - Song composition with code
     - Using Python for creative audio effects and signal processing

-4. 🟡 **JavaScript (Beginner)**
-   Learning how to use JavaScript for basic web interactivity and functionality:
-   - DOM manipulation
+4. 🟨 JavaScript for Pixel Art for 2D Games
+Learning JavaScript by following a hands-on game development book that covers:
+    - Game loops, player input, and object management
-   - Event handling
+    - Sprites, collisions, and game state handling
-   - Browser-based scripting fundamentals
+    - Building full games like Jewel Jam and Penguin Pairs ... to prepare for making my own pixel art games using PixiJS, a powerful JavaScript rendering engine for 2D graphics 🎮🧩🎨

-5. ☕ Java for Apps & Games (Beginner)
+5. ☕ Java for Apps & 3D Games (Beginner)
-Learning to build interactive apps, games, and GUIs using Java and Android Studio:
+Learning Java by following a project-based book focused on interactive apps and games:
-   - Simple console games (e.g. Hi-Lo guessing)
+    - Console games like a Hi-Lo guessing game
-   - GUI development with JFrame, JPanel, and layout managers
+    - GUI development with JFrame, JPanel, and layout manager
+    - Drawing, animation, and collision detection with timers
-   - Android app creation with touch input and multitouch support
+    - Touch-based Android apps with multitouch support
-   - Drawing and animation with timers and graphics
     - Sharing apps and handling user preferences
+... with the goal of using Java to create Minecraft mods in the future 🧱🎮

 ---